Predrag Bubalo: Political career

+In 2014 Bubalo was a victim of and populist Anti-Corruption battle initiated by A. Vucic.

-The trial started in July 2014.
+A trial in relation with the sale of state owned shares in Luka Beograd started in July 2014.
 He pleaded not guilty to all charges, denying allegations of power abuse.
-On 26 December 2017, Bubalo and other prosecuted officials were acquitted of all charges.
+'On 26 December 2017, Bubalo and other prosecuted officials were acquitted of all charges'.

+In 2020 Bubalo filed a suit with an indemnity request.